cunnie/docs/resume.md

 ### Extracurricular Activities

 I run [sslip.io](https://sslip.io/), a DNS service which maps specially-crafted hostnames to IP addresses.
+It made the top spot on Hacker News when I announced it.

-I also run six servers in the [NTP pool](https://www.ntppool.org/user/cunnie) which carry an aggregate of 1% of the US NTP pool traffic (my Singapore server carries an even higher percentage).
+I also run six servers in the [NTP pool](https://www.ntppool.org/user/cunnie) which carry an aggregate of 1% of the US NTP pool traffic (my Singapore servers carry an even higher percentage).

 I am the maintainer of several BOSH releases that support my abiding interest in DNS, NTP, and HTTP: